Dual Diagnosis Treatment Osceola, MO

 Compass Health Inc - 40.9 miles from Osceola, MO

-Compass Health Inc is a dual diagnosis treatment center in Butler, Missouri that offers treatment services for substance abuse and mental health disorders that include psychotic disorders as well as antisocial personality disorder.
+Compass Health Inc is a dual diagnosis treatment center in Butler, MO that provides treatment for mental health and substance use disorders that include personality disorders as well as eating disorders.

 Address: 805 North Orange Street, Butler, MO 64730 in Bates County